MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ## Custom timestamp

 **New in Creators Update**: You can now override the system-provided timestamp with your own timestamp that accurately represents when the message/information/content was generated.
-This timestamp is visible within Notifications Center.
+This timestamp is visible within Notification Center.

 ![Screenshot of a notification in the Notifications Center with a custom timestamp](images/toast-content-custom-timestamp.png)